-Your BMI is calculated from your weight (mass) and your height.
+Your BMI is a function of your weight (mass) and your height.
 I try to never give you an equation, but in this case an equation saves a lot of words:

-You can also find your BMI from a chart like the following, which is credited to Wikipedia user InvictaHOG:
+You can also find your BMI from a chart like the following, which comes from Wikipedia user InvictaHOG:

 Of course, you can simply look up your BMI in a table of numbers like this one.